Which type of mortgage can make buying a house after separating easier?

 Will both of us make money if the value of the property goes up?

-No. If you aren’t the legal owner, you won’t gain from any potential increase in value of the property – be it rental income or an increase in the sale value.
+No. If you aren’t the legal owner, you won’t gain from any potential increase in the value of the property – be it rental income or an increase in the sale value.
 But sharing the increase in value is something you can write into the Deed of Trust, so you can both benefit.

 What happens if I want to get a mortgage on another property?

-It’s worth bearing in mind that being on this joint mortgage may affect your ability to get a new mortgage on another property, or to refinance on an existing property in the future.
+It’s worth bearing in mind that being on this joint mortgage may affect your ability to get a new mortgage on another property or to refinance on an existing property in the future.

 What happens if I want to leave the mortgage?